 P. acnes lives deep in your pores, feeding on oil (sebum) from your skin.
 It’s harmless in small quantities, but if a pore is blocked or you have a lot of oil, P. acnes can spread like wildfire.
 The result?
 Inflammation and breakouts.

 Clindamycin is like a fire hose aimed straight at P. acnes, putting out that fire.
 It stops these acne-causing bacteria from multiplying!
 It also has anti-inflammatory effects (like ibuprofen for a swollen knee), soothing irritation that can make acne worse.
 In order to prevent acne from becoming antibiotic-resistant (yikes!), experts recommend using clindamycin as part of combination therapy.
-We’ve got you covered — that’s why Curology formulas contain at least two antimicrobial ingredients.
+That’s why Curology formulas contain at least two antimicrobial ingredients.

 The most common side effects of topical clindamycin are dryness, oiliness, itching, and burning.
 Always contact your medical provider if you’re worried about these (just start a chat if you use Curology), or if you get more extreme (although very rare) side effects like stomach pain or diarrhea.

 Like other antibiotics in the U.S., clindamycin is available by prescription only.
 Don’t want to bother with the trip to the derm?
 Chat with a dermatology expert online at curology.com— and get your prescription shipped directly to your door.

 Nicole Hangsterfer, PA-C

 Your first month of custom skincare is free.
 After that, pick your plan.
 Pause or cancel anytime.